Best of the Letters From 2022

 Found this interesting about LCG charity website.
 If you search “Living Church of God ACNC,” it takes you to the Australian charity register.

 Looking under Profile it lists who it helps.

 If you look at Financial & Documents it shows income and expenditure.
 It shows no grants for Australia.
 Most of the money goes for employee expenses. –[name withheld]

-Comment: Go to this page for the ACNC profile on LCG and this page for the ACNC financials and documents on LCG.
-Latest total revenue is $1,575,887.00 and total expenses are $1,219,281.00.
+Comment: Go to this page for the ACNC profile on LCG an also click on “financials and documents” on LCG.
+Latest total revenue (as of this letter) is $1,575,887.00 and total expenses are $1,219,281.00.
 There is a pie showing where the revenue is coming from the a pie showing where the expenses are going.
 There are several documents that can be downloaded.

 October 18, 2022

 Dear Exit and Support Network™ Thank you very much for all your online resources.